HSanny/Courses/README.md

         </pre></code>

-2. timerBomb instruction: take care about the precise catogorization of paxos and non-paxos message.
-    Scout/Commander reads timebomb, sends that many messages, and exits
-4. Write tests for recover and crash
+2. Write tests for recover and crash

 Problems
 ---------------